-Now, let us move towards developing an understanding about the anatomy and parts of a sentence.
+Now, let us move towards developing an understanding of the anatomy and parts of a sentence.
 You cannot make appropriate sentences if you don’t know the part of speech and tenses.
 Let us now understand the basic parts of speech one by one.

 Noun: Noun is the basic entity of grammar.
 It is the name of place, thing, idea, feeling, activity, animal or quality.
 For e.g. Ram, Cat, Pencil are all noun.
 The noun can be further of three types: possessive, singular or plural.

 Pronoun: Pronoun is something that calls the noun or takes its place.
-For e.g. I, they, we etc.
+For e.g. I, they, we, etc.

 Adverb: When some words tell or talk about the verb, they are said to be adverbs.
-For e.g. when, why, how, where etc.
+For e.g. when, why, how, where, etc.

 Adjective: Whenever there needs be any requirement of qualifying a noun, we use an adjective.
-For e.g. ‘She was wearing red dress.’
+For e.g. ‘She was wearing a red dress.’
 ‘Red’ word is here qualifying or adding some quality to the noun, so it is an adjective here.

 Interjection: Interjection is a word which expresses an emotion.
-For e.g. Alas, hurray, yippee etc.
+For e.g. Alas, hurray, yippee, etc.

 Articles: It is a word which modifies a noun.
-Articles are used mostly to refer to noun.
+Articles are used mostly to refer to a noun.

 PUNCTUATIONS TO BE USED IN A SENTENCE:

 No sentence is ever complete without using punctuations.
-A full stop in itself is a punctuation.
+A full stop in itself is punctuation.
 Some of the punctuations used commonly are:

 Capitalization: It is known to all the basis English knowers that each sentence starts with a capital letter.
-For e.g. Ram is a good boy.
+For e.g., Ram is a good boy.
 In this sentence, ‘R’ of Ram is capital because it is from this letter that the sentence is starting.
-Apart from the first letter of the sentence, name of books, people, special places, countries etc. are all capitalized.
+Apart from the first letter of the sentence, name of books, people, special places, countries, etc. are all capitalized.